strawlab/strand-braid/strand-braid-user/users-guide/src/braid_calibration.md

 The above example calibration is a good one.

-In the example above, the file `20241017_164418.braidz.xml` was created.
+In the example above, the file `20241017_164418-unaligned.xml` was created.
 You may now use this new calibration, saved as an XML file, as the calibration for Braid.
 Specify the filename of your new XML file as `cal_fname` in the `[mainbrain]` section of your Braid configuration `.toml` file.

 ### With the new calibration, perform offline tracking the data used to calibrate.

-Now you have a working calibration, which is NOT aligned or scaled to any coordinate system, but an (undefined) coordinate system that the MCSC code picked.
+Now you have a working calibration, which is NOT aligned or scaled to any coordinate system, but in an undefined coordinate system that the MCSC code picked.
 We can use this calibration to do tracking, although in general having correct scaling is important for good tracking.
-The reason correct scaling is important for good quality tracking is because Braid tracks using a dynamic model of movement in which maneuverability is parameterized and tracking performance is best when the actual maneuverability statistics match the expected statistic.
+The reason correct scaling is important for good quality tracking is because Braid tracks using a dynamic model of movement in which maneuverability is parameterized and performance is best when the actual maneuverability matches the expected statistical paramterization.

 Now we will take our existing "unaligned" calibration, and despite the scaling and alignment issue, track some points so that we have 3D coordinates.
 We will